 As a Registered General Building Contractor, the Group provides construction services for its own projects and fitting out works for the owners of the properties which are managing by the Group.
-Revenue generated from this business segment for the year ended 31 December 2022 amounted to approximately HK\$6.5 million (For the year ended 31 December 2021: HK\$3.9 million), the Group expects this business segment will have synergy with other business segments by enhancing the quality of work and lowering the construction or renovation cost.
+Revenue generated from this business segment for the year ended 31 December 2021 amounted to approximately HK\$3.9 million (2020: HK\$3.1 million), the Group expects this business segment will have synergy with other business segments by enhancing the quality of work and lowering the construction or renovation cost.